Fernando Sotelino

 Personal Details

-Fernando B. Sotelino is Adjunct Professor of international banking and business strategy for financial institutions at Columbia University’s School of International and Public Affairs (SIPA).
-He also acts as faculty advisor to graduating SIPA student teams in capstone workshops, having conducted such consulting projects for Citigroup, UBS, Standard Chartered Bank, China Merchants Bank, International Finance Corporation (IFC), MFX Currency Solutions, and the Inter-American Development Bank (IDB).
+Fernando B. Sotelino is Adjunct Professor of international banking and finance at Columbia University’s School of International and Public Affairs (SIPA).
+He also acts as faculty advisor to graduating SIPA student teams in capstone workshops, having conducted such consulting projects for Citigroup, UBS, Standard Chartered Bank, China Merchants Bank, International Finance Corporation (IFC), MFX Currency Solutions, the World Bank, and the Inter-American Development Bank (IDB).

-Professor Sotelino is presently director of the board and senior advisor for the Americas of Brasilpar, Ltd (São Paulo headquartered corporate finance advisory boutique), a member of the Board of Trustees of the Vermont Law and Graduate School, and a member of the global advisory board of Marco Polo Exchange (a US headquartered financial services technology firm).
+Professor Sotelino is Chairman of the Board and Senior Advisor for the Americas of Brasilpar, Ltd (São Paulo headquartered investment banking boutique).
+He is also a member of the Board of Trustees of the Vermont Law and Graduate School.

-Prior to joining SIPA’s faculty, he had 25 years of senior banking experience: six years as President of Unibanco (then Brazil’s third largest private sector bank), following seven years in charge of the bank’s international and investment banking divisions; five years in charge of Citibank’s M&A and private equity businesses in Brazil; and seven years with Crocker Bank in San Francisco, California, leading the Specialized Finance Group and managing project and corporate finance advisory mandates in the U.S., Asia, and Latin America.
+He was President of Unibanco (Brazil’s third largest private sector bank) following over fifteen years in wholesale banking as head of Unibanco’s corporate and investment banking divisions, Citibank’s M&A and private equity businesses in Brazil, and Crocker Bank’s Specialized Finance Group, then dedicated to project finance work in the U.S., Asia, and Latin America.

-Professor Sotelino holds an MBA with concentration in finance and an M.A. with doctoral studies in economics from Stanford University; and a M.Sc. in Industrial Engineering and a B.Sc. in Civil Engineering from the Federal University of Rio de Janeiro.
+Professor Sotelino holds an MBA with concentration in finance and an M.A. with doctoral studies in economics from Stanford University; a M.Sc. in Industrial Engineering and a B.Sc. in Civil Engineering from the Federal University of Rio de Janeiro; and a Making Corporate Boards More Effective Certificate from Harvard Business School.

 Education